 Our Fire-teK® products and solutions meet all national fire safety regulations and can be customised to meet any fire safe requirements in HVAC systems.
-They can be used in circular or rectangular duct systems to provide fire resistance reflect its striking sea-view location.
+They can be used in circular or rectangular duct systems to provide fire resistance of 30 to 120 minutes - a major consideration in large public buildings.